quirinux/luamacros-documentation/README.md

 # luamacros-documentation
-Complementary documentation of the awesome https://github.com/me2d13/luamacros project
+Complementary documentation for the awesome https://github.com/me2d13/luamacros project.

 This page aims to help new luamacros adopters and for that ones who like to use it better as well